-I:2-10 The normal due date for individuals and partnerships is April 15.
-The normal due date for calendar year corporations is March 15.
-The normal due date is delayed to the next day that is not a Saturday, Sunday or holiday. p.
+I:2-10 The normal due date for calendar-year individuals and C corporations is April 15.
+The normal due date for calendar-year partnerships and S corporations is March 15.
+If the normal due date is a Saturday, Sunday, or holiday, the normal due date is delayed to the next day that is not a Saturday, Sunday or holiday. p.
 I:2-35.

-I:2-11 Automatic extensions of six months are available to individuals and corporations.
-Partnerships are permitted automatic extensions of five months.
+I:2-11 Automatic extensions of six months generally are available.
+For a C corporation, the extension is five, six, or seven months, depending on fiscal year-end.
 Any tax that may be owed must be paid with the application for an extension. p.
 I:2-36.